 An urgent dental emergency is a situation where a tooth is damaged, in pain, or at risk of permanent damage.
 There are also non-urgent dental emergencies, where a problem occurs that needs to be treated quickly, but can wait a few days if needed.
 But how can you tell the difference?
 Would you know what to do if you suddenly encountered a broken, knocked-out, or excruciatingly painful tooth?
 Knowing what to do ahead of time will help you act quickly and correctly in the event of an emergency, which can sometimes make all the difference between saving and losing a tooth.
 If you ever find yourself in the middle of a dental emergency, don’t worry, there’s only one thing you need to do: call Abington Family Dental Care.

 If you or a loved one ever experiences a dental emergency, please be sure to call our practice immediately.
 We will walk you through exactly what to do, and we’ll make sure to take care of your emergency as quickly as possible.
 When you call, here’s generally what you can expect:

-Our team is specially trained to handle a wide variety of dental emergencies, and when you call in, we’ll make an appointment to see you as quickly as possible.
+Our team is specially trained to handle a wide variety of dental emergencies, and when you call in, we’ll make an appointment to see you as quickly as possible, usually within the same day.
 When you make it to our office, we’ll handle your case promptly so we can relieve your pain and save your smile.
 In the end, right when you need us the most, you can always trust us to be there.

 Of course, there are a few helpful things you can do right after you’ve experienced a dental emergency.
 Below, you’ll find tips on how to handle some of the most common ones, but be sure to follow these directions only after you have called us.